Malagos Chocolate

 Malagos Agri-Ventures Corporation (d.b.a.
 Malagos Chocolate) is a Philippine bean-to-bar chocolate manufacturer based in Davao City.
-The company was founded from an idea by founder Charita Puentespina.
-The couple leased cacao trees and made tablea with them.
-After collaborating with retailers, they connected with the Mars Cocoa Development Center, where they learned practices pertaining to cacao.
+Founders Roberto and Charita Puentespina leased cacao trees and made tablea with them.
+After collaborating with retailers, they partnered with the Mars Cocoa Development Center, where they learned practices pertaining to cacao.
 The company was commercially launched in June 2013 and had collaborations with Starbucks, The Tasting Club, AirAsia, Krispy Kreme, and other brands.
 They launched an international division in Canada in 2020.

-In 2017, a museum was founded by the brand.
-Four exhibits are seen in the museum, like an information area, a chocolate lab, and other displays.
-Branches are found across the Philippines, with most of them in Davao.
+In 2017, a museum was founded by the brand that contained four sections, including an information area and a chocolate lab.
+Malagos has branches across the Philippines, with most of them in Davao.

-The chocolates are made by cacao planted in farms in Davao City.
-The chocolate is then made in a factory, where it is made into chocolate.
-They partner with hundreds of farmers.

-As of 2024, they have 56 total international awards.
-They gained awards for their dark chocolate and drinking chocolates.
-They had awards from the Academy of Chocolate, the International Chocolate Awards, UK-based Guild of Fine Food, the Heirloom Cacao Preservation Fund, and the World Drinking Chocolate Competition.
-Malagos was rated top 50 in the world.
+The chocolates are made from cacao planted in farms in Davao City.
+The chocolate is then made into chocolate in a factory.
+As of 2024, they have 56 total international awards, especially for their dark chocolate and drinking chocolates.
+They received awards from the Academy of Chocolate; the International Chocolate Awards; the UK-based Guild of Fine Food; the Heirloom Cacao Preservation Fund; and the World Drinking Chocolate Competition.
+Malagos' beans were ranked top 50 worldwide.

 History

-Origin
+Origin and founding

-The idea came from Charita Puentespina, when she went to the Salon du Chocolat in France.
-She enjoyed the dances, but she said to her daughter that she could "easily do it at home". in The firm's history dates back to 2003, when company founders, Roberto and Charita Puentespina leased farmland with cacao trees in Malagos in the Baguio District of Davao City.
-Charita Puentespina then rehabilitated the farm which enabled the harvesting of cacao pods from the trees.
-She used the harvested cacao beans to make tablea by roasting them in firewood then grinding and molding them.
-The resulting chocolate was found to have a silky flavor.

-Spread

-After they created the chocolate, they bought a machine that could create chocolate for $9,500.
-Prior to the collaboration, they sold the products to a retailer in Singapore who distributed the beans worldwide.
-They originally made domestic chocolate, like drinking chocolate, but changed to bars when Sean Askinoskie, the founder of the chocolate brand Askinosie Chocolate, asked them for cacao beans.
-Since then, the two brands had a close working relationship.
-In December 2007, the cocoa sustainability team of Mars, Incorporated connected with the Puentespinas to establish the Mars Cocoa Development Center where the farm of the Puentespinas learned agricultural practices related to cacao.
-This venture led to the establishment of the Malagos Agri-Ventures Corporation in October 2012 and the firm began producing single-origin cocoa liquor.
+The Malagos Agri-Ventures Corporation was founded by Charita and Roberto Puentespina in October 2012.
+The two had entered the cocoa industry in 2002, when they took on a lease of farmland in Malagos in the Baguio District of Davao City.
+Charita rehabilitated existing cacao trees on the property and began exporting the beans and using them to make tablea through a process of roasting over firewood, grinding, and molding.
+The final chocolate was described as having a silky taste.
+In December 2007, the cocoa sustainability team of Mars, Incorporated connected with the Puentespinas to establish the Mars Cocoa Development Center.
+Through this, the farm implemented other agricultural practices related to cacao, like how to properly process the beans.
+Around the 2010s, cacao exporters in Davao faced competition, causing Charita to travel to France with her daughter, where they attended the Salon du Chocolat trade show.
+Upon seeing the exhibits, Charita told her daughter she could do the same at home.
+They sold the products to a retailer in Singapore who distributed the beans worldwide.
+Originally, they distributed products domestically but changed to making chocolate bars when Sean Askinosie, the founder of the chocolate brand Askinosie Chocolate, came across them while looking to source cacao beans from Asia.
+The firm then began producing single-origin cocoa liquor.
 Malagos Chocolate was commercially launched in June 2013 and began producing other chocolate products.